rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 ## Unexplored

-In this post we asked is programming can learn from empirical process.
-Putting this question on its head seems interesting.
-Empirical sciences (e.g. medical sciences, neuroscience, nutrition science...) knowledge gets adjusted if not invalidated from time to time.
-This is reminiscent of finding a bug in a program.
-Programming does it in a very accelerated fashion with an immediate feedback from testing and app use.
-Can software development explain some of what is happening in other sciences?

-It is interesting to consider psychological cognitive biases and how they impact both groups.
+Psychological cognitive biases and how they impact both groups.
 In particular _bandwagon effect_ (popular == good), _commitment bias_ (we done it like this before, it has been tried and tested), _omission neglect_ (things we do not know are not important), _bikeshedding_ (syntax vs semantics, etc).
 In particular, syntax vs semantics would be an interesting discussion.
 Theorists tend to think about syntax as a bikeshed, pragmatists fill the gap and talk mostly about liners and formaters, clearly both aspects are important.

 Imperative vs denotative in the context of both mindsets.
 IMO, this is not a clear cut (few things are), I consider myself very theoretical, yet I like parts of my code to be imperative.

 Impact of education on the development of either mindset.

-It appears that developers approach bugs differently.
+As we have discussed, developers approach bugs differently.
 This is how my interests in figuring out different programmer mindsets has started.
-I think the approach to bugs has 3 axes: "It has bugs, it is called software" is the origin, testing is one axis, "correctness by design" abstractions and type safety is second, a mental repository of possible issues and their impacts is third.
+There is a different way to look at this.
+Consider these 3 axes: "It has bugs, it's called software" is the origin, testing is one axis, "correctness by design" abstractions and type safety is second, a mental repository of possible issues and their impacts is third.
 Pragmatists are on the first axis, theorists on the second.
 We need the name for the third group, lets call them _perfectionists_.
 I came to FP on a correctness wagon, theory and improved coding efficiency are for me an added bonus.
 The question is how the _perfectionists_ fit into this picture.

+Implicit contexts in communication between programmers.
+There appears to be much more to explore here.
+Consider programming internet discussion forums (IMO, a Manhattan of communication skills, if you can make it there you will do really good in your project team).
+One can observe all kinds of context bias issues (e.g. some redditers do not consider reading to be a prerequisite for responding) or lack of context clarity (e.g. heavily downvoted posts with no comments).
+Teams tend to create their own localized contexts (unique vocabulary, proprietary technical solutions) which is often not ideal especially on the technical front.
+Context clarity is to communication what referential transparency is to programming.

 I am sure there is are many more interesting angles to explore here.